-- A. Applicability.
-Where allowed under the use matrices for the zones, transitional housing providing for six persons or less (small) shall be allowed by right, while transitional housing providing for more than six persons (large) shall be allowed subject to discretionary permit. - B. General Standards.
+- A. Purpose.
+The purpose of this Section is to provide standards for the use of transitional housing, as defined in Article 8, in order to provide temporary housing for residents in need and to protect the public health, safety, and welfare. - BA.
+Applicability.
+Where permitted allowed under the use matrices for the zones, transitional housing providing for six persons or less (small) shall be allowed by right, while transitional housing providing for more than six persons (large) shall be allowed subject to discretionary permit. - CB.
+General Standards.
 All transitional housing shall conform to the development standards for its zone and under this Title.
-For those facilities housing seven persons or more the following additional standards shall apply:
+For those facilities housing seven persons or more the following additional standards shall apply: - A facility shall be located a minimum of 1,000 feet from another transitional housing facility, as measured in a straight line without regard to intervening structures, between the nearest point of each property line.

-- 1. A facility shall be located a minimum of 1,000 feet from another transitional housing facility, as measured in a straight line without regard to intervening structures, between the nearest point of each property line. - 2.
-A six-foot high solid fence shall be provided along all property lines, in compliance with Section 17.30.050 (Fences, Walls, and Retaining Walls). - 3.
+- 2. A six-foot high solid fence shall be provided along all property lines, in compliance with Section 17.30.050 (Fences, Walls, and Retaining Walls). - 3.
 Landscaping shall be regularly maintained and irrigated. - 4 No identification signs shall be allowed within any zone allowing single-unit residential use.
-Signs for transitional housing within nonresidential zones shall comply with Chapter 17.36 (Signs). - 5.
+Signs for transitional housing within nonresidential zones shall comply with Chapter 17.376 (Signs). - 5.
 Outdoor activities shall not be conducted between the hours of 10pm and 8am. - 6.
 A valid business license is required prior to operation and shall be maintained as long as the use is in operation.

-17.40.370 Vacation Home Rental Reserved
+17.40.370- Vacation Home Rental Reserved